 This measure can also be used for an all-payer population aged 40 years and older.
 We have explicitly tested the measure in both patients aged 40+ years and those aged 65+ years (see Testing Attachment for details).

-0468: Hospital 30-day, all-cause, risk-standardized mortality rate (RSMR) following pneumonia hospitalization
+Exclusions #0468 Hospital 30-Day, All-Cause, Risk-Standardized Mortality Rate (RSMR) Following Pneumonia Hospitalization The mortality measure excludes index admissions for patients: